agile-learning-institute/mentorHub-kafka-connect/README.md

 # mentorHub-kafka-connect

-This repo builds and publishes a custom Kafka-Connect contaienr with MongoDB and ElasticSearch plug-ins installed, and sources and sync's configured.
+This repo builds and publishes a custom Kafka-Connect contaienr with MongoDB and ElasticSearch plug-ins installed, and sources and sink's configured.
 See [Extending Confluent Images](https://docs.confluent.io/platform/current/installation/docker/development.html#extending-images) for information on how to install plugins.

-See [Running Kafka Connect in Containers](https://developer.confluent.io/courses/kafka-connect/docker-containers/) for information about using kafka-connect containers.
+See [Running Kafka Connect in Containers](https://developer.confluent.io/courses/kafka-connect/docker-containers/) for more information about using kafka-connect containers.

 ## Prerequisites
 - [Mentorhub Desktop Edition](https://github.com/agile-learning-institute/mentorHub/blob/main/mentorHub-developer-edition/README.md)

 ### Optional
-- [Kafka Cat (kcat)]() to work with kafka topics
+- [Kafka Cat (kcat)](https://docs.confluent.io/platform/current/installation/overview.html) to work with kafka topics. ``brew install kcat`` on Mac.

 # Contributing
 See [entrypoint.sh](./entrypoint.sh) for connector configuration information.

 ## Build and test the Container Locally
 ```sh
 make container
 ```
-NOTE: This script does ``mh down`` and then builds the container and then starts the containers with ``mh up kafka-connect``
+NOTE: This script does ``mh down`` and then builds the container and then starts the needed containers with ``mh up kafka-connect``

 Once the container is running you can use the kafka-cat Rest API to interact with the connectors.